deviator/sbin/README.md

 ### Key points

-* all struct fields are serialized and deserialized by default
+* all struct fields are serialized and deserialized by default (no `ignore` or `serializeOnly` features)
-* only dynamic arrays has variable length, all other types has fixed size
+* only dynamic arrays (associative arrays too) has variable length, all other types has fixed size

 ### Example